ValveSoftware/GameNetworkingSockets/README.md

 #### OpenSSL
-If you're building on Linux or Mac, just install the appropriate protobuf packages from your package manager.
+If you're building on Linux or Mac, just install the appropriate packages from your package manager.

 Ubuntu/Debian:
 ```